polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 ## Inherent Transactions

-Inherent transactions—sometimes referred to as inherents—are a special type of unsigned transaction.
+Inherent transactions, referred to as *inherents*, are a special type of unsigned transaction.
 This type of transaction enables a block authoring node to insert information that doesn't require validation directly to a block.

 Only the block-authoring node that calls the inherent transaction function can insert data into its block.
 In general, validators assume the data inserted using an inherent transaction is valid and reasonable even if it can't be deterministically verified.

 ## JSON-RPC